Saturday, October 27, 2018

 So, the OpenTX transmitter should engage in a stabilization mode before liftoff.

-Toward complete solving the problems of the previous two paragraphs, we configure the flight computer to give the pass-thru mode a channel switch, and this channel switch for the pass-thru mode is tied with a constant negative collective pitch.
+To solve the problems of the previous two paragraphs together, we configure the flight computer to give the pass-thru mode a channel switch, and this channel switch for the pass-thru mode is tied to a constant negative collective pitch.
 The negative pitch prevents a takeoff while the pilot spools up the rotor with the CV1 curve.
-In blue, we highlight the disabling of the accelerometer and/or gyro sensors.
+In blue bars, we highlight the disabling of the accelerometer and/or gyro sensors.
 The flesh color underneath all flight modes is for the same set of PID coefficients throughout all modes.

 To reduce pilot/operating error, we should consistently use all these modes on both the flight computer and the three modes on the transmitter.
 There is no such thing as a reliable, field-improvised easy transmitter setup, as the following 2 paragraphs discuss.